Doctor of the Church: Catholic Church

-The details of the title, Doctor of the Church, vary from one autonomous ritual church to another.
+The details of the title Doctor of the Church vary from one autonomous ritual church to another.

 Latin Church

-In the Latin Church, the four Latin Doctors "had already long been recognized" in the liturgy when the four Great Doctors of the Eastern Church, John Chrysostom, Basil the Great, Gregory of Nazianzus, and Athanasius of Alexandria were recognized in 1568 by Pope Pius V.
+In the Latin Church, the four Latin Doctors (Ambrose, Augustine, Jerome, and Gregory) had been given a special pre-eminence since the eighth century, but in 1298 Pope Boniface VIII declared them Doctors of the Church.
+Pope Pius V recognized the four Great Doctors of the Eastern Church (John Chrysostom, Basil the Great, Gregory of Nazianzus, and Athanasius of Alexandria) in 1568.

 To these names others have subsequently been added.
 The requisite conditions are enumerated as three: eminens doctrina, insignis vitae sanctitas, Ecclesiae declaratio (i.e. eminent learning, a high degree of sanctity, and proclamation by the church).
 Benedict XIV explains the third as a declaration by the supreme pontiff or by a general council.
-But though general councils have acclaimed the writings of certain Doctors, no council has actually conferred the title of Doctor of the Church.
-The procedure involved extending to the Catholic Church the use of the Divine Office and Mass of the saint in which the title of doctor is applied to him.

-The decree is issued by the Congregation for the Causes of the Saints and approved by the pope, after a careful examination, if necessary, of the saint's writings.
-It is not in any way an ex cathedra decision, nor does it even amount to a declaration that no error is to be found in the teaching of the Doctor.
-It is, indeed, well known that the very greatest of them are not wholly immune from error.
-Formally no martyrs were on the list, since the Office and the Mass had been for Confessors.
+The decree is issued by the Dicastery for the Causes of Saints and approved by the pope, after a careful examination, if necessary, of the saint's writings.
+It is not an ex cathedra decision, nor does it amount to a declaration that no error is to be found in the teaching of the Doctor.
+Doctors of the Church are not considered wholly immune from error.
+Previously, no martyrs were on the list, since the Office and the Mass had been for Confessors.
 Hence, as Benedict XIV pointed out during his pontificate, Ignatius of Antioch, Irenaeus of Lyons, and Cyprian of Carthage were not called Doctors of the Church.
 This changed in 2022 when Pope Francis declared Irenaeus of Lyons the first martyred Doctor.

 The Doctors' works vary greatly in subject and form.
 Augustine of Hippo was one of the most prolific writers in Christian antiquity and wrote in almost every genre.
 Some, such as Pope Gregory the Great and Ambrose of Milan, were prominent writers of letters.
 Pope Leo the Great, Pope Gregory the Great, Peter Chrysologus, Bernard of Clairvaux, Anthony of Padua and Lawrence of Brindisi left many homilies.
-Catherine of Siena, Teresa of Ávila, John of the Cross and Thérèse de Lisieux wrote works of mystical theology.
+Catherine of Siena, Teresa of Ávila, John of the Cross and Therese of Lisieux wrote works of mystical theology.
 Athanasius of Alexandria and Robert Bellarmine defended the church against heresy.
 Bede the Venerable wrote biblical commentaries and theological treatises.
-Systematic theologians include the Scholastic philosophers Anselm of Canterbury, Albert the Great, and Thomas Aquinas.
+Systematic theologians include the Scholastic philosophers Anselm of Canterbury, Albertus Magnus, and Thomas Aquinas.

 In the 1920 encyclical Spiritus Paraclitus, Pope Benedict XV refers to Jerome as the church's "Greatest Doctor".